zstoebs/Daily-Coding-Problem/README.md

 - 8/14/19: Given a number represented by a list of digits, find the next greater permutation of a number, in terms of lexicographic ordering.
 If there is not greater permutation possible, return the permutation with the lowest value/ordering.

+- 8/15/19: Given a number in the form of a list of digits, return all possible permutations.